ricmac/Cybercultural/src/posts/internet-2009.md

 ![YouTube and Demand Media collab, Nov 2009](/assets/images/youtube_demandmedia_2009.jpg) *By the end of 2009, the commercialization of Web 2.0 was in full force.
 This Target promo on YouTube featured content by Demand Media.*

 Content farming would become much more sophisticated over the years, but 2009 was the first time it had been carried out at such scale.
-It was an early warning that the social web wasn't all about cool apps like Facebook and Twitter—it could also be exploited for profit by VC-funded corporations.
+It was an early warning that the social web wasn't all about cool apps like Facebook and Twitter — it could also be exploited for profit by VC-funded corporations.

 *Lead image: Oprah tweet screenshot [by Cambodia4kids.org Beth](https://www.flickr.com/photos/cambodia4kidsorg/3452723780/).*